marilynpesantez/sample_repo/README.md

 # Insights Deep Dive
 ### Sales Trends:

-* **The company's sales peaked in November 2011 with 2,770 orders totaling $1,503,866.78 in monthly revenue.** This aligns with a universal peak in retail shopping and gift purchases leading up to the end-of-year holidays.
+* **The company's sales figures peaked in November 2011 with 2,770 orders totaling $1,503,866.78 in monthly revenue.** This aligns with a universal peak in retail shopping and gift purchases leading up to the end-of-year holidays.

-* **Sales revenue and order volume dip in December following holiday seasons booms in both 2010 and 2011.** Revenue declined for three consecutive months starting in December 2010, dropping to its lowest point in February 2011 with $522,545.56 in revenue.
+* **Sales revenue and order volume dipped in December following holiday seasons booms in both 2010 and 2011.** Revenue declined for three consecutive months starting in December 2010, dropping to its lowest point in February 2011 with $522,545.56 in revenue.
 Order volume followed a similar trend, dipping in December 2010 and hitting a low in February 2011 before recovering the following month.

-* **Revenue and order volume recover in March, staggering through the summer months.** These metrics
+* **Revenue and order volume recover in March, staggering through the summer months.**

-* Sales revenue and order volume experience a month-over-month from August to November, suggesting a holiday seasonality effect from a higher universal demand for gift-ware. **The company should double down on promotions, discounts, and advertising spend during November and December to take advantage of these seasonality effects.
-Further inventory planning should be carried out to meet demand, particularly for items that have sold out in the past.**

-* **Average order value peaked in December 2011, however there was also a peak in average order value of cancelled transactions.** With cancelled order volume dipping during this same month, this likely corresponds with instances in which wholesalers likely overanticipated demand for gift-ware from their own respective shops and cancelled their orders through this wholesaler
+* **While average order value peaked in December 2011, there was also a peak in average order value of cancelled transactions.** The peak in cancelled order volume during this same month may correspond with wholesaler customers overanticipating demand for their own respective shops and cancelled their orders through this wholesaler.

 [Visualization specific to category 1]